htsai51/Path/README.md

 make
 ```

 ## How to run demo

-The main program takes in a csv file (if not specified, ../data/default.csv
+The main program takes in a csv file (press ctl+d to use default) as
-will be used) as known environment and finds a feasible shortest path given a start and a goal indices.
+known environment and finds a feasible shortest path given a start and a goal indices.

-The input map is a NxM matrix with "1" indicating feasible path node and "O" indicating
+The input map is a NxM matrix with "1" indicating free node and "O" indicating
 obstacle nodes that cannot be crossed.
 It is assumed that there are 8 moving directions
-with unit movement cost except for diagonal movement which costs 1.5x more than straight
+with unit movement cost except for diagonal movement which costs 1.5x more than horizontal/vertical
 movement (i.e. up, down, right, left).
+User can supply his/her own map using the rules specified.

-In the demo, user can visualize the map with indices and choose start, goal indices for the program
+In the demo, user can visualize the map with indices  (please maximize console window) and
-to compute the shortest path.
-The output path can be displayed on screen or output to a
+choose start, goal indices for the program to compute the shortest path.
+The output path can
-CSV and text file as chosen by user.
+be displayed on screen or output to a CSV and text file as chosen by user.

 - To start the program, in your ./build directory

 ```bash
 ./app/shell-app
 ```

 - Follow onscreen instructions to run the demo
-- Note that default map is storead at ../data/default.csv.
-If you attemp to run demo
+- Note that default map is stored at ../data/default.csv.
+If you attempt to run demo
 from a different root, please specify absolute path
+- The resulting shortest path indices will be outputed on screen.
+- More options can be found to output path as:
+    * 0: View path in map on screen
+    * 1: Save path into csv (path in map at ../data/out.csv) and text file (path only at ../data/path.txt)
+    * 2: Both of above

 ## How to run unit tests